-The SPF record does not validate against the From domain.
+The SPF record lookup does not validate against the From domain.
 Instead, it looks at the Return-Path to validate the originating server.
 Return-Path is the mailing address that receiving mail servers use to notify the problems like delivery problems to the sending mail servers.
-Therefore, your email can pass the SPF record validation even if From address is fake.
+Therefore, your email can pass the SPF validation even if From address is fake.
 The only limitation is that the recipient sees the From address in its email client.

 The battle against spam and email scam continues.
 With time, several standards have developed to stop that practices.
 Sender Policy Framework or SPF is one of those standards.